-Alex Williamson is a commercial illustrator, graphic artist and academic based in Bath in the Southwest of the UK.
-Alex has a BA Graphic Design / Printmaking from Leeds Metropolitan University and an MA in Visual Communication from the RCA.
+Alex Williamson is an illustrator and graphic artist based in Bath in the southwest of the UK.
+Alex has a BA in Graphic Arts / Printmaking from Leeds Metropolitan University and an MA in Visual Communication from the Royal College of Art.

 Commercially, Alex has an editorial interest in investigating contemporary issues and working on themes around politics, culture and social engagement.
 He produces a wide range of work for clients in the advertising, corporate, editorial and publishing fields.

-Recent clients include: Royal Mail, Adobe, Addidas, Virgin Mobile, Omega, Bank of America, World Health Organisation, Southern Poverty Law Centre, Rolling Stone Magazine, New Scientist, The New Yorker, The Guardian, Wall Street Journal, Portobello Books, Random House, The Science Museum, Faber & Faber, The Economist, Vodafone, Amazon, Footlocker, Penguin, ITV, The Atlantic Magazine
+Clients include: Diageo, Royal Mail, Adobe, Adidas, Virgin, Omega, Bank of America, The World Health Organisation, Southern Poverty Law Centre, Rolling Stone Magazine, New Scientist, The New Yorker, The Guardian, Wall Street Journal, Portobello Books, Random House, The Science Museum, Faber & Faber, The Economist, Vodafone, Amazon, Footlocker, Penguin, ITV, The Atlantic Magazine.

 Alex lectured for several years on the 'Graphic Communication’ BA (Hons) course at Bath Spa University having previously taught 'Design for Interaction and Moving Image' BA (Hons) at London College of Communication and BA (Hons) ‘Illustration’ at University of West England, Bristol.
 He has also worked as an External Examiner in Visual Communications at the Royal College of Art, and is currently employed as External Examiner to the BA (Hons) Illustration course at Brighton University.